 - Low system pressure (bad radiator cap, low fluid level, collapsed hose, clogging radiator) can cause water pump cavitation and failure.

 What You Should Know About Bad Water Pump Symptoms

 A failed water pump shares some symptoms with other bad components in your vehicle:

 - Coolant leak.
 A bad hose, gasket or radiator may also leak coolant.
-But the water pump glossy, green leak will usually show up on the floor right under the water pump.
+But the water pump glossy, green leak (or whatever the color of your coolant is) will usually show up on the floor right under the water pump or close to it.

 - Engine overheating.
 Also, a stuck thermostat or clogged radiator will cause your engine to overheat.

 - A whining, sometimes a grinding, noise coming from the front of your engine.
 A bad accessory pulley, slipping or misaligned belt can become noisy, as well.

 - Coolant warmer than normal during the hot summer months.